These are just my solutions: no guarantees they are correct!

 Gloves and Germs

 Answer: Put both gloves on the same hand and squeeze the 1st culture.
-Take the outer glove off and turn it inside out (its now dirty inside and clean outside).
+Take the outer glove off and turn it inside out (it is now dirty inside and clean outside).
 Use the glove that is still on to squeeze the 2nd culture.
 Put the second glove back on over the first (so their dirty sides touch) and squeeze the 3rd culture.

 Each squeeze makes 2 sides of a glove dirty (inside and out).
 3